11 B2B Sales Techniques That Win Deals in 2026

 Consult B2B buyer personas

 Once you’ve gathered all of the relevant information, compare your findings to your most relevant B2B buyer persona.
-Buyer personas allow you to more quickly understand the behavioral tendencies and communication preferences of your prospects, so you can tailor your outreach accordingly.
+Buyer personas help you quickly understand the behavioral tendencies and communication preferences of your prospects, so you can tailor your outreach accordingly.
+When combined with your unique insights into individual leads, buyer personas are powerful additions to your B2B marketing strategy.

 2. Address difficult questions